 Internal Transfer Applicants

 Internal transfer applicants are those who are currently enrolled at UIC in another college or school.
-To apply for admission into the School of Architecture program, students must fill out an application at the College of Architecture and the Arts, 208 Jefferson Hall.
-Applicants should provide a statement of interest that includes an indication of why architecture.
+To apply for admission into the School of Architecture, students must fill out the online application available here: CADA Interdepartmental Admissions Form.
+Applicants should provide a statement of interest that explains why they are interested in studying architecture.

 Portfolio Requirement for Transfer Students

-Only those transfer applicants who seek advanced placement in the undergraduate architecture studio sequence are required to submit a portfolio of creative work as part of their application to the Bachelor of Science in Architecture program.
+Only those transfer applicants to the Bachelor of Science in Architecture program who seek advanced placement in the undergraduate architecture studio sequence are required to submit a portfolio of creative work as part of their application.
 Refer to Portfolio Requirements for guidelines on portfolio content and format.

 The Bachelor of Science in Architecture curriculum at the University of Illinois at Chicago requires four years of carefully sequenced architectural design studios that begin in the fall of the first year.
 Accordingly, advanced placement in architectural design studio is defined as any placement beyond the first year.